Vancouver Aquarium: Aquarium history

 On June 15, 2006, Canada Post issued a 51–cent domestic rate stamp to commemorate the 50th anniversary of the aquarium.

 For many years, the primary attraction for visitors was the orca show.
 The aquarium was the second to capture a killer whale, Moby Doll, who was displayed for a day at Burrard Dry Dock on July 18, 1964.
 Subsequently, the public was kept away from him, however.
 Since then, it was home to Skana (at first called Walter), Hyak II, Finna, Bjossa, and three of Bjossa's calves.
 When Finna died and Bjossa was left without other orca companions, the aquarium attempted to acquire one or more female orcas from other marine parks.
 However, no suitable companions were found, and Bjossa was moved to SeaWorld, San Diego, in April 2001 where she later died due to a chronic respiratory illness.
 The aquarium has since moved to emphasize the educational aspects of the displays rather than the public spectacle of the shows.
 They have also highlighted their research, rescue and rehabilitation efforts.

 The aquarium has played a significant role in the research of wild orcas in BC.
-John Ford, a respected researcher who focuses on orca vocalizations, worked there for many years and they still fund a lot of the study.
-The Wild Killer Whale Adoption Program, which funds research, is also run out of the aquarium.
+John Ford, a respected researcher who focuses on orca vocalizations, worked there for many years.
+The Wild Killer Whale Adoption Program, which funds research was also run out of aquarium (now under Ocean Wise).

 After considerable public discussion and some opposition from an animal rights group, the Vancouver Park Board voted in favour of a proposal to expand the aquarium at a cost of $100 million, funded by the aquarium, private donors, and infrastructure grants.
 A public consultation process, led by the aquarium and their own consultants, showed 89% of local residents were in favour of the expansion.
 The proposal will increase the size of the aquarium by 1.5 acre and extend its lease by 20 years.
 Construction was expected to begin in the fall of 2007.

 Vancouver Aquarium has not kept any orcas in captivity since 2001 and has pledged not to capture wild animals, but to instead rely on captive animals for breeding.